Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 • mechanical damage ear.

-Otitis media is considered more of a childhood disease, as it is rare among adults.
-In children, this disease is most often the result of a too narrow Eustachian tube.
-Any inflammation in the nasopharynx or nasopharyngitis leads to the spread of the infection through the Eustachian tube into the ear.
+Otitis is considered more of a childhood disease, as it is rare among adults.
+In children, this disease most often results from a too narrow Eustachian tube.
+Any inflammation in the nasopharynx or nasopharyngitis leads to the spread of infection through the Eustachian tube into the ear.

-In adults, otitis media in the overwhelming majority of cases develops against the background of a general decrease in immunity.
-The disease is often a complication of inadequate therapy of infectious and viral diseases, including sinusitis.
+In adults, otitis media in the vast majority of cases develops against the background of a general decrease in immunity.
+The disease is often a complication of inadequate therapy for infectious and viral diseases, including sinusitis.

-The risk group includes adults with chronic sinusitis, patients with immunodeficiency and patients with diabetes mellitus.
+The risk group includes adults with chronic sinusitis, patients with immunodeficiency and patients with diabetes.

 Middle ear disease is accompanied by severe symptoms and requires timely treatment.